 Talala real estate is some of the most expensive in Oklahoma, although Talala house values don't compare to the most expensive real estate in the U.S.

-When you are in Talala, you'll notice that it is more blue-collar than most other communities in America.
-44.03% of Talala’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Talala is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Talala who work in sales jobs (14.18%), office and administrative support (8.96%), and management occupations (6.72%).
+Because occupations involving physical labor dominate the local economy, Talala is generally considered to be a blue-collar town.
+42.45% of the Talala workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Talala is a town of sales and office workers, construction workers and builders, and production and manufacturing workers.
+There are especially a lot of people living in Talala who work in sales jobs (16.55%), office and administrative support (15.11%), and management occupations (6.47%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Talala has relatively fewer families with younger children, and/or college students.
 Combined, this makes Talala a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.